-The current article presents the results of analyses of the overall data for the total population of respondents in this study.
-(A second article, already published, Schachter, Gorman, Pfäfflin, & Kächele, 2013, presented analyses based on a subset of 13 subjects who had treatment by a TA and a non-TA and also participated in individual interviews.)
+This current paper presents the results of analyses of the overall data for the total population of respondents in this study.
+(A second paper, already published, J. Schachter et al., 2013, presented analyses based on a subset of 13 subjects who had treatment by a TA and a non-TA, and also participated in individual interviews.)